-These native Central and South American Nephthytis species are botanically known as Syngonium podophyllum.
-They are among the easiest of houseplants to grow indoors.
+These native Central and South American Nephthytis species are botanically called Syngonium podophyllum.
+They are amongst the easiest of houseplants to grow indoors.
 I would definitely recommend one for a beginner.

 - Fertilize regularly.

 - It can be pruned or cut back from time to time to keep the plant looking full.
 The cuttings will easily root in water.